Purchases made through links may earn us a small commission, at no extra cost to you.

 Exhibition Period: The exhibitions run from mid-April to the beginning of January.
 The museum then closes for 3 months while the next exhibition is being sculpted.

-- The Tottori Sand Museum’s exhibition for 2019 is South Asia.
+- The Tottori Sand Museum’s exhibition for 2020 is Czech and Slovakia.

 Opening Hours: The Sand Museum is open Monday- Friday and Sunday from 9:00 am- 6:00 pm (last admission at 5:30 pm).
 On Saturdays the museum is open until 8:00 pm.